brunogirin/outmessage-nested/README.md

-This package is a simple extension to [OutMessage](http://package.elm-lang.org/packages/folkertdev/outmessage/latest/) for nested components, that is scenarios where the chhild returns an `ChildOutMsg` and the parent returns a `ParentOutMsg`.
+This package is a simple extension to [OutMessage](http://package.elm-lang.org/packages/folkertdev/outmessage/latest/) for nested components, that is scenarios where the chhild returns a `ChildOutMsg` and the parent returns a `ParentOutMsg`.

-This package is meant to function in exactlye the same way as `OutMessage` while handling the transformation of child message to parent message:
+This package is meant to function in exactly the same way as `OutMessage` while handling the transformation of child message to parent message:

 ```elm